2.0 (JLS album): Critical reception

-Commercial peformance
+Commercial performance

 Initially predicted to debut at number two on the UK Albums Chart, 2.0 opened at number four in the week of 10 December 2021.
 It marked JLS' sixth UK top ten album, continuing an unbroken streak since their self-titled debut in 2009.
 2.0 also reached number three on the Scottish Albums Chart and number 35 on the Irish Albums Chart.